scalameta/scalafmt/docs/installation.md

 ## sbt

+NB: keep in mind that versions of `scalafmt-core` and `sbt-scalafmt` are released independently and don't have to align.
+The version of `scalafmt-core` is defined in the `.scalafmt.conf` configuration file and downloaded dynamically.

 ```scala
 // In project/plugins.sbt.
 Note, does not support sbt 0.13, only sbt 1.x.
 addSbtPlugin("org.scalameta" % "sbt-scalafmt" % "2.2.1")